threefoldtech/0-bootstrap/README.md

 Clients can be provisioned on the runtime using a database, you need to create the database, even if it's empty.
 Just run: `cat db/schema.sql | sqlite3 db/bootstrap.sqlite3`

+## Provision

+The endpoint `/provision/[mac-address]` used the database to provide iPXE script generated on the fly for client from MAC Address provided.
+This is used by the provision image.

 ## Run

 This is a `Flask` web service, just run the `bootstrap.py` server file.
 On ubuntu, you'll need `python3-flask`.